-A. Read the extracts given below and answer the questions that follow.

-- 1. a.
-Anil was a good-natured person/forgiving/amiable. - b.
-Anil gave it to a stray dog and told me to go away/to leave.

-- c.
-Anil gave shelter to a complete stranger he had casually met, despite knowing nothing about him.
-Even when he realised that Hari had lied to him, he dismissed it off as a joke, and instead was indifferent to Hari's shortcomings. - d. iii. - 2. a.
-Anil was a creative person. - b.
-No - c.
-Anil was a struggling writer, but was careless about money.
-He often borrowed or loaned money, and worried about his next cheque but carelessly spent it when he received it.
-He did not even care that Hari was stealing from him. - d. on and off / now and then - 3. a.
-Hari was thinking in a very detached and cold manner. - b.
-Personification - c.
-While Anil slept untroubled and peacefully in the moonlight, Hari, sitting in the dark, was cool-bloodedly plotting to rob Anil.
-Hari even compared the older man's unblemished face, while his, at the age of fifteen, was full of scar marks from violence on the streets. - d.
-False - 4. a.
-A rich man's status in society is dependent on how many things he owns, and so gets angry when something is taken away from him. - b.
+- A. Read the extracts given below and answer the questions that follow.
+5 marks each - 1. a.
+Anil's response here shows that he was a good-natured, friendly and kind person. - b. please - c.
+Anil had given him shelter without knowing anything about him.
+So Hari had already understood that Anil was a kind and gullible man, and therefore knew it wouldn't be difficult to please him. - d. iii.
+Faithfulness - 2. a.
+This was because he was uneducated and had always lived on the streets.
+He only knew how to make a living from petty crime, and therefore found Anil's profession very odd and unfamiliar. - b.
+It shows that Anil was educated and creative, and therefore capable of lofty ideas and deep thinking. - c. iv.
+Casual - d. irregularly - 3. a.
+While Anil slept untroubled and peacefully in the moonlight, Hari, sitting in the dark, was cool-bloodedly plotting to rob him.
+Hari even compared the older man's unblemished face, while his, at the age of fifteen, was full of scar marks from violence on the streets. - b. i.
+Indifferent - c.
+Hari was a planner and thought out everything beforehand.
+At this time he must have had a calm and clear mind. - d. ray - 4. a.
+A rich man shows anger when he loses his goods because his wealth becomes less.
+His loss makes him poorer. - b.
 Due to his line of work, Hari had developed the skill of observation.
 He had the ability to read people's faces and spot a prospective target.
-He also learned to understand their natures based on their response to being robbed. - c. ii. - d.
-'I had observed men's faces when they had lost their goods.'
+He also learned to understand their natures based on their response to being robbed. - c. iii.
+His age - d. observe